fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Remove-MsolDomain.md

 # Remove-MsolDomain

 ## SYNOPSIS
-Removes a domain from Microsoft Azure Active Directory.
+Removes a domain from Azure Active Directory.

 ## SYNTAX